Motorcycle Accidents vs Car Accidents

-Summary: Compared to car accidents, the percentage of fatalities in motorcycle-related collisions is 28 times higher.
+Summary: When comparing motorcycle accidents vs car accidents, the percentage of fatalities in motorcycle-related collisions is 28 times higher.
 Motorcycles provide less protection and cause more serious injuries than motor vehicle accidents.
 While helmets can prevent hundreds of deaths in motorcyclists each year, far too many motorcyclists are injured or killed on the road.
 Empower yourself with the causes of motorcycle-related crashes and discover your options if you’ve been injured in Kentucky.

 Bikers can find a certain freedom in cruising down the road, but there’s no question that motorcycle accidents are incredibly dangerous for the driver.
 Without the protection of a car around them, motorcyclists are vulnerable to more serious injuries, which can lead to more fatalities.
 Just how do the two compare?

 In 2017, the fatality rate for motorcyclists was 59.34 per 100,000 registered vehicles.
 For passenger cars, the rate was almost six times lower, at 10.05 per 100,000 registered vehicles.

-According to the Departement of Transportation, these rates are even more staggering when you compare the number of fatalities for the number of miles traveled.
+According to the Department of Transportation, these rates are even more staggering when you compare the number of fatalities for the number of miles traveled.
 For motorcycles, there was an average of 25.67 fatalities per 100 million miles traveled.
 For cars, the rate is 0.94 fatalities for every 100 million miles traveled.
 That means the rate is over 27 times higher for motorcyclists.

 How do motorcycle collisions compare to passenger car collisions?
 Let’s take a look: